-Avlabari is a relaxed area, with mostly private houses, small hotels and a huge park around Holy Trinity Cathedral.
+Avlabari is a relaxed area, with mostly private houses, small hotels, and a huge park around the Holy Trinity Cathedral.
 Avlabari is just on the opposite side of the river from Old Town, so it is definitely located centrally.
 Not as popular with expats overall.

 Pros to living in Avlabari:

 - Location and convenient transportation.

 - Quiet area once you leave the main highway and head up the hill.

 - Very local vibe with little fruit and veg stores.

 - Green park nearby and relaxed atmosphere.

 - Not that many supermarkets and shopping options.